Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story. Cover image owned by Mazzat.

 "Will you damn brats keep it down?"
-The living legend grumbled, his eyes never leaving the tiny hole in the fence that granted him an unobstructed view to the women's hot springs.
+The living legend grumbled, never removing his eyes away from the tiny hole in the fence that he was using to peep into the women's hot springs.
 "What are you going to do if I get caught?"

-I stared at the Sannin, my mouth unable to form words as my mind shut down, incapable of comprehending what my eyes was seeing.
+I stared at the Sannin, my mouth unable to form words as my mind shut down, incapable of comprehending what my eyes were telling me.

 "Wait, are you peeping at the girl's hot spring?
 You-you-you..."
-Naruto's voice grew steadily louder, filled with a growing indignation and righteous fury.
-Pointing at the white haired ninja, Naruto all but screeched. "-YOU PERVERT!"
+Naruto's voice grew steadily louder, filling with growing indignation and righteous fury.
+Pointing at the white-haired ninja, Naruto all but screeched. "-YOU PERVERT!"

 "Pervert?"
-The Sannin turned his head to look at us, an offended look on his face.
+The Sannin turned to look at us, an offended look on his face.
 "Did you just call me a Pervert?
 I'll have you know you little brat, that I'm far more than a mere Pervert."
-He rose up from his crouch, crossing his arms and puffing his chest out as he did so.
+He rose up from his crouch, crossed his arms and puffed out his chest.

 "For I am Jiraiya!"
-Raising his left palm at us, he widened his feet and took a sideways stance.
-"One of the three Legendary Sannin, S-Ranked Ninja, veteran of two wars, a lover of beautiful women everywhere, author of the famed Icha Icha series and above all else," He slammed his hand onto the floor, releasing a large puff of white smoke that quickly dissipated, revealing him standing on a large orange and blue toad.
+Thrusting his left palm at us while his right swung behind him, he dropped into a low stance, "One of the three Legendary Sannin, an S-Ranked Ninja, veteran of two wars, lover of beautiful women everywhere, author of the famed Icha Icha series and above all else," He slammed his hand onto the floor, releasing an eruption of white smoke that quickly dissipated, revealing a giant orange and blue toad that he stood on.
 "I am a Super Pervert!"
 He announced out with shameless pride.

-Beside me, Naruto gaped at the self-proclaimed super pervert as he took up a pose on the toad after his grandiose introduction, a hand pointed straight up in the sky while the other rested on his hip.
-He wore a satisfied smirked as he looked down at us from the toad's back.
+Beside me, Naruto gaped at the self-proclaimed super pervert who struck a pose on the toad after his grandiose introduction, a hand pointed straight up in the sky while the other rested on his hip.
+He wore a self-satisfied smirk as he gazed down at us from atop the toad's back.

 "Sa-Sannin?
 You mean the Sannin?"
-Naruto took a step backwards in pure shock, eyes widening with disbelief.
-The Nine-tailed Jinchuriki head shook in denial.
+Naruto took a step back in pure shock, eyes wide with disbelief.
+The Nine-tailed Jinchuriki's head shook in denial.
 "Ne-ne, Hikaru.
-The old geezer is lying right?
-There is no way that this pervert could be a Sannin, right?
+The old geezer is lying, right?
+There's no way that this pervert could be a Sannin, right?
 Right?

 I could hear how the confusion quickly turned to worry and then panic when I didn't reply, but I could not bring myself to care.
 Not when my worst fears were beginning to come true.
-No, no, please no. Dear God not him too!
-Not another one.
+Again.
+No, no, please no. Not him too.
+Not another one!

 But no matter how hard I tried to reject it, the reality before me would not change.
 And soon my denials began to fade, steadily replaced with a growing sense of horror as the truth of what I was seeing became irrefutable.

 For there before my very eyes stood Jiraiya, but not as I knew him.
-His hair was a just as I remembered it, a spiky mess of white that stretched past his waist, and his clothing too was the same, a short green kimono with matching colored pants covered by a red coat.
+His hair was just as I remembered, a spiky mess of white that stretched past his waist, and his clothing too was the same, a short green kimono with matching coloured pants covered by a red coat.

 All in all, he was exactly like he should have been.
-Exact for one tiny detail.
+Save for one tiny detail.

 The distinctive bulging in his chest was certainly not supposed to be there.

-Yes, Jiraiya, one of the Sannin, rival to Orochimaru, teacher to the fourth Hokage, and one of this world's living legends, was a Girl.
+Yes, Jiraiya, one of the Sannin, rival to Orochimaru, teacher to the fourth Hokage, and one of this world's living legends, was a woman.

-In those first few weeks and months, or however long it was, the world was nothing but a confusing blend of colors and noise, of shivering cold followed by comforting warmth.
+In those first few weeks and months, or however long it was, the world was nothing but a confusing blend of colour and noise, of shivering cold, followed by comforting warmth.
 My mind refused to function properly.
-It was as if I was in a fevered dream, the few thoughts I could form were nothing but a jumbled up mess that followed no rhyme or reason.
+It was as if I was in a fevered dream, the few thoughts I could form were nothing but a jumbled up mess that followed neither rhyme or reason.

-Not that it would have done me any good even had I been able think, as I couldn't even stay awake long enough for it to matter.
+Not that it would have done me any good even had I been able to think, as I couldn't even stay awake long enough for it to matter.
 Back then my consciousness was a fleeting thing, coming and going like the tide.
-Sometimes I would feel myself rousing, my mind on the brink of truly waking up, only to fade back into the embrace of slumber before I could begin to comprehend anything, dragged back by the perpetual tiredness I felt.
+Sometimes I would feel myself rousing, my mind on the brink of truly waking up, only to feel it slip through my grasp as I faded back into the embrace of slumber long before I could begin to comprehend anything, dragged back by the perpetual tiredness I felt.